Use of dried cannabis for medical purposes

 Research projects underway in Quebec

-While awaiting the implementation of research projects, a physician who is considering prescribing dried cannabis must keep a register of the patients concerned so that they can be invited to participate in the research project.
+Many research projects are currently underway in Quebec.
+A physician who is considering prescribing dried cannabis must keep a register of the patients concerned so that they can be invited to participate in the research project if they wish to do so.

-One research project is currently underway in Quebec:
+Among the research projects currently underway in Quebec:

 Project title: “Quebec Cannabis Register: A Research Database on the Use of Dried Cannabis for Medical Purposes”